ECheynet/dynaRespTD/README.md

 - An example file  that compares the time-domain approach with the frequency domain approach
 - Various functions used for the example file, including simulation of correlated wind histories [3], computation of the bridge modal parameters [4], computation of the bridge response in the frequency domain [5].

-This is the first version of the submission.
-Several typos may still be present.
 Any suggestion, comment or question is welcomed.

-References
+## References

 [1] Cheynet, E., Jakobsen, J. B., & Snæbjörnsson, J. (2016).
 Buffeting response of a suspension bridge in complex terrain.
 Engineering Structures, 128, 474-487.